SneWs/tail-tray/README.md

 ### Supported architectures
 * x86_64
 * ARM64
-* Any other architecture that QT 6 supports and where you can compile this project
+* Any other architecture that QT 6 supports and where you can compile this project and where Tailscale runs

 ### Getting started
 1. Install the following dependencies